Good food could win you $500 - Peninsula News Review

 Good food could win you $500

-Here’s your chance to win $500 compliments of the Saanich News and the Capital Region Food and Agriculture Initiatives Roundtable by telling us what you are doing to promote good food.
+Here’s your chance to win $500 compliments of the Peninsula News Review and the Capital Region Food and Agriculture Initiatives Roundtable by telling us what you are doing to promote good food.

 We know that good food is important to residents in the region, and it’s important to us to.
 We want to know what you value about your foods and what you are doing to promote healthy, fresh and sustainable.